RobertHSchmidt/springframework/spring-projects/trunk/spring-webflow/spring-webflow/readme.txt

 There you will find resources such as a 'Quick Start' guide and a 'Frequently Asked Questions' section.

-Spring Web Flow support forums are located at:
+The Spring Web Flow support forums are located at:

 	http://forum.springframework.org